alanrogers/eghop/src/suggested.md

        as estimated from ancient DNA, suggesting that unreliable yields in these regions might have favoured the contact between the two groups."

-1. [Peischi and Excoffier.
-2015][peischi15:me] Expansion load: recessive mutations and the role of standing genetic variation.

-  * "Expanding populations incur a mutation burden--the so‐called
-  expansion load. ...
-[We find that] the loss of deleterious mutations at some loci is compensated by an increase of their frequencies at other loci.
-The frequency of deleterious homozygotes therefore increases along the expansion axis, whereas the average number of deleterious mutations per individual remains nearly constant across the species range."

-1. [Yin et al. 2020][yin20:nsr] The draft genome of mandrill (Mandrillus sphinx): An Old World monkey.

-  * "We found that 17 genes in the mandrill that have been associated with disease phenotypes in human such as Lung cancer, cranial volume and asthma, barbored amino acids changing mutations.
-Gene family analyses revealed expansion of several genes, and several genes associated with stress environmental adaptation and innate immunity responses exhibited signatures of positive selection.
-In summary, we established the first draft genome of  the mandrill of value for studies on evolution and human health."

 1. [He et al. 2019][he19:nc] Long-read assembly of the Chinese rhesus macaque genome and identification of ape-specific structural